 Self-isolation and quarantine rules

 Use the Quarantine Check of the Dutch government to see which isolation or self-quarantine measures apply to you, in case you or someone in your vicinity tests positive.

 High number of infections and absences

-The number of corona infections is currently rather high.
+The number of corona infections is still rather high.
 This means that some people are currently in self-isolation or quarantine.
-At the UT we also notice that staff and students can be absent for this reason.
-Employees make proper arrangements with their supervisors, students inform the study programme of their absence and make arrangements about how they can still follow their courses in a proper manner.
+At UT, we also notice that staff and students can be absent for this reason.
+Employees make proper arrangements with their supervisors.
+Students inform the study programme of their absence and make arrangements about how they can still follow their courses in a proper manner.

 In the coming period, we will continue to ask lecturers to record or stream lectures, where possible, so that students who are absent due to COVID-19 can still participate as much as possible.
 We want to emphasize that we offer this possibility for this purpose.
 If you can come to the campus, please do so.